 Foreign investors when setting up business in Vietnam need to be advised by a law firm in Vietnam on forms of investment.

-According to the Vietnam Law on Investment (2005), foreign investors can invest in Vietnam through direct investment and indirect investment.
+According to the Vietnam Law on Investment (2005), foreign investors in Vietnam through direct investment and indirect investment.

 The direct investment is when the investor invests its invested capital and participates in the management of the investment activities, includes: